an 'iGage' and Why Does it Sell Maps and Professional GPS

 of Denali (one of the largest retail points of sale) was

-hired and has been a director of iGage.
+hired and is now the director of iGage.

 Why Topographic Maps?